Featured Product New!: Monoclonal Antibodies to Coronavirus SARS-CoV-2 RBD Domain

 Molecular Weight: The amino acid sequences of recombinant protein was derived from the Q14-A684 region of accession# YP_009724390.1.
-Predicted MW of this product is ~100 kDa, however, it runs higher than 130 kDa on the reduced SDS-PAGE due to a post-translational modification when expressing in mammalian cells.
+The predicted MW of this product is ~100 kDa, however, it runs higher than 130 kDa on the reduced SDS-PAGE due to a post-translational modification when expressing in mammalian cells.

 Applications: Antigens, Western, ELISA and other in vitro binding or in vivo functional assays, and protein-protein interaction studies; For research & development use only!

 Background: The spike (S) glycoprotein of coronaviruses is known to be essential in the binding of the virus to the host cell at the advent of the infection process.
-Most notable is severe acute respiratory syndrome (SARS).
+Most notable is a severe acute respiratory syndrome (SARS).
 The severe acute respiratory syndrome-coronavirus (SARS-CoV) spike (S) glycoprotein alone can mediate the membrane fusion required for virus entry and cell fusion.
 It is also a major immunogen and a target for entry inhibitors.
 The SARS-CoV-2 spike (S) protein is composed of two subunits; the S1 subunit contains a receptor-binding domain that engages with the host cell receptor angiotensin-converting enzyme 2 and the S2 subunit mediates fusion between the viral and host cell membranes.
-The S RBD protein plays key parts in the induction of neutralizing-antibody and T-cell responses, as well as protective immunity, during infection with SARS-CoV-2 (2019-nCoV) as in recent COVID-19 outbreak.
+The S RBD protein plays key parts in the induction of neutralizing-antibody and T-cell responses, as well as protective immunity, during infection with SARS-CoV-2 (2019-nCoV) as in the recent COVID-19 outbreak.

 Purity: >90% by SDS-PAGE gel and Coomassie Blue staining